GrantRobinson28/capstone/README.md

 # Data Science Capstone: NBA Win Prediction

-This project examines whether a team's recent (20-game rolling) performance can predict NBA game outcomes more accurately than relying on season-long results or reputation.
-This is a predictive task using Logistic Regression, Random Forest, and XGBoost, comparing a linear baseline against two tree-based ensemble methods.
+This project examines whether a team's recent (20-game rolling) performance can predict NBA game outcomes more accurately than relying on season record or reputation.
+This is a binary classification task using Logistic Regression, Random Forest, and XGBoost, comparing a linear baseline against two tree-based ensemble methods

 The repository is organized into four sections: data, database, notebooks, and reports.
 Data and notebooks are the two sections needed to run this project.
 Database contains the SQLite database built from the raw data, and reports contains the presentation slides.